TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 ![230122705-2f157258-e673-4fc5-bbed-88050b6aae68 (1)](https://github.com/tabby1307/Cyclist_Bike_Share_Project/assets/112205355/b4a02fe5-b3e3-4d72-8f16-ff81e99deac7)

-Summary of findings:
+*Summary of findings*

-January, February, and March represent winter months, characterized by lower ridership, while May, June, July, and August are summer months with higher ridership, especially among members who may use bikes for recreational purposes.
-Similarly, the transitional months of April, September, October, and November exhibit varying ridership levels as weather conditions shift between seasons.
+- January, February, and March represent winter months, characterized by lower ridership, while May, June, July, and August are summer months with higher ridership, especially among members who may use bikes for recreational purposes.

-Day
+- Similarly, the transitional months of April, September, October, and November exhibit varying ridership levels as weather conditions shift between seasons.

+*Day of the week*

 This code provides a breakdown of the total number of rides for each day of the week, categorized by member type (member or casual).